beamzer/Wemos-IFTTT-Button/README.md

 - Compatible with nodemcu

 ## Wemos IFTTT Button
+I use the [Wemos D1 mini 1-button shield](https://www.wemos.cc/product/1-button-shield.html) just out of convenience, but you can just as easy solder a switch of your on to the D3 input of the D1 mini (or any other GPIO if you modify the code accordingly).
+The device can differentiate between long and short button presses.

 short press will connect to IFTTT and perform any action you configured there examples are:
 - send a push message to your smartphone